Penn Global Research & Engagement Grant Program Apply for a Research Grant

 • Field Work: Costs associated with conducting field work, which may include but is not limited to: data collection (e.g., surveys, focus groups, observations, etc.); data analysis, reporting, and archiving; manuscript preparation and publication; equipment* necessary to perform the work, etc.

 Penn Global Research Grants cannot support training or capacity building projects that are open-ended and/or do not involve a direct connection to ongoing research or teaching.
+Rather, the training and capacity building must be concretely tied to measurable and demonstrated research or teaching outputs and outcomes.

 • Teaching and Student Engagement: Support for Penn students to participate in the project (e.g., as research assistants), thereby providing them with significant research, educational, or service experiences.
-Such support should be closely related to ongoing research activities, workshops, conferences, or other activities listed in this category.
+Such support should be directly and closely related to ongoing research activities, workshops, conferences, or other activities listed in this category.
 Applicants seeking funding for courses that involve international travel should apply for a Penn Global Seminar grant administered by Penn Abroad.

 • Service Learning and Social Entrepreneurship: Activities with both an educational and public, community, or social service component that are intended to engage a specific target community, population, or organization abroad.